aphyr/distsys-class/README.markdown

 ### Never fail

 - Buy really expensive hardware
 - Make changes to software and hardware in a controlled fashion
   - Dry-run deployments against staging environments
 - Possible to build very reliable networks and machines
   - At the cost of moving slower, buying more expensive HW, finding talent
+  - HW/nework failure still *happens*, but sufficiently rare => low priority

 ### Accept failure